Travelling abroad with your pet dog, cat or ferret? You need a pet passport.

 It’s never been easier to take your pet with you to the EU and some long-haul countries.
 In order for your cat, dog or ferret to come back into the UK without going into quarantine, you will need a valid pet passport.

 We are delighted to be able to offer our clients this service.
-Alex Hogan and Hannah Drury are both an Official Veterinarian, meaning they are qualified to issue pet passports.
+Alex Hogan BVSc MRCVS is our Official Veterinarian, meaning she is qualified to issue pet passports.

 Before you start, there are two important things to remember:

 - For most countries, the passport is not valid for return to the UK until 21 days after the rabies vaccination is administered.
 This means that you must allow at least three weeks to complete the process.

 - Your pet must be at least three months old at time of applying for a passport.

 Pet passport requirements